Introduction

 Submission Guidelines

 The workshop will invite extended abstracts of up to 3 pages (excluding references, acknowledgments, and limitations), formatted in the IEEE conference template and submitted via OpenReview.
+All authors of contributions need to have an account on OpenReview in order to submit an abstract.
 Submissions will be reviewed in a double-blind process by workshop organizers and attendees.
-Each submission must nominate one reviewer to evaluate one other contribution, following a reciprocal review model.
+Please, make sure your submission complies with the IEEE RAS double-blind peer review guidelines.
+Not adhering to these guidelines can result in the submission being desk rejected.
+Each submission must nominate one author as reviewer to evaluate two other contributions, following a reciprocal review model.
 Reviewer assignments will use OpenReview's assignment system, optimizing objectives such as semantic relevance and conflict of interest detection.
 Accepted abstracts will be published on the workshop website and presented as posters.
-All accepted works will also be invited for spotlight presentations.
+We request authors of accepted works to prepare a poster (max. size: 45” x 44.5” (114cm x 113cm)) and a 90-second video summarizing their work, which will be showcased during the spotlight sessions and made available on the workshop website.
+Brief Q&As will follow each spotlight for those authors available in person during the workshop.
+Please note the deadline for submitting the spotlight presentation videos and poster designs is May 18, 2026.
 We encourage submissions of in-progress work and extensions of previously published material; originality is welcome but not required.

 Submission PortalTimeline